anudeepmuppalla1729/TrinwoProject/README.md

-# DevCol – Q&A Forum Platform
+# INCUBE – Q&A Forum Platform

 ## Table of Contents
 1. [Overview](#overview)